Virgin Holidays Booking Conditions

 3.3.
-It is your responsibility to check and fulfill the passport, visa, health and immigration requirements applicable to your itinerary.
+It is your responsibility to check and fulfil the passport, visa, health and immigration requirements applicable to your itinerary.
 We can only provide general information about this.
 You must check requirements for your own specific circumstances with the relevant Embassies and/or Consulates.
 Requirements do change and you must check the up to date position in good time before departure.

 3.4.
-You should consult your doctor for current recommendations and information on inoculations or vaccinations before you depart relevant to the destination you will be visiting or transiting through Virgin Holidays accepts no liability if you or any member of your party are refused entry into any country due to failure to hold the correct passport, visa and/or other travel documentation required by any airline, authority or country you are visiting or transiting through (whether or not you are required to leave the aircraft) including but not limited to a valid ESTA as referred to below.
+You should consult your doctor for current recommendations and information on inoculations or vaccinations before you depart relevant to the destination you will be visiting or transiting through.
+Virgin Holidays accepts no liability if you or any member of your party are refused entry into any country due to failure to hold the correct passport, visa and/or other travel documentation required by any airline, authority or country you are visiting or transiting through (whether or not you are required to leave the aircraft) including but not limited to a valid ESTA as referred to below.

 USA – Travel Authorisation (ESTA)

 3.6.
 It is mandatory for anyone travelling to or transferring through the US under the Visa Waiver Program, to obtain approval to travel no later than 72 hours prior to travel by completing an online process ESTA (Electronic System for Travel Authorisation) scheme.
 The cost of an ESTA is currently approximately $14 per person and can be obtained by visiting https://esta.cbp.dhs.gov or the Visit USA Website at www.visitusa.org.uk where further information on the scheme and the up to date fee can also be found.
 Once completed and approved, the ESTA application is valid for two years and allows multiple visits without the need to reapply.
 Failure to obtain an ESTA could result in the passenger being denied boarding by the airline.